xiaolong-snnu/PAPS/README.md

 Uncomment and run the train_xx_system() function in the same file.
 Note that the code has been implemented in Pytorch and tested on a GeForce RTX 4090 GPU with 24 GB memory.
 For GPUs with limited memory, less sample sizes should be selected to avoid memory overflow, e.g., decreasing N_system and N_point.
 Please see model.py file for more instruction.

+## Apply the PAPS to new systems

-While the four files share a common structure, each incorporates system-specific Fokker-Planck operators and parameter ranges.
+The four files are nearly identical in structure, differing only in their Fokker-Planck operators and parameter ranges.
 Key customization points are marked with the comment "please change here".
 Modify these sections to adapt the code for alternative systems or configurations.

 ## Important Note